 - the extent to which certain factors may relate to teachers' feelings of job-satisfaction and self-efficacy.

 Participating in TALIS is an opportunity for teachers and principals to provide input into educational policy analysis and development in key areas.

 TALIS takes a representative sample of schools and teachers within schools.
 The target sample size per country is 200 schools; 20 teachers and 1 school leader in each school.
 Data is collected from questionnaires filled in on paper or online.
-Questionnaires are available in both English and te reo Māori.
+In New Zealand questionnaires are available in both English and te reo Māori.